154th Rifle Division: Battle of Smolensk

+On August 3 the 62nd Corps was transferred to 5th Army and began moving 5km to the north to a new jumping-off point.
 Operation Suvorov began on August 7 with a preliminary bombardment at 0440 hours and a ground assault at 0630.
 The commander of Western Front, Col. Gen. V. D. Sokolovskii, committed his 5th, 10th Guards, and 33rd Armies in the initial assault, while 68th Army was in second echelon.
 The attack quickly encountered heavy opposition and stalled.
 By early afternoon, Sokolovskii became concerned about the inability of most of his units to advance and decided to commit 68th Army's 81st Rifle Corps to reinforce the push by 10th Guards Army against XII Army Corps.
 This was a premature and foolish decision on a number of levels, crowding an already stalled front with even more troops and vehicles.

 On the morning of August 8, Sokolovskii resumed his offensive at 0730 hours, but now he had three armies tangled up on the main axis of advance.
 After a 30-minute artillery preparation the Soviets resumed their attacks across a 10km-wide front.
 81st Corps was inserted between the two engaged corps of 10th Guards, putting further pressure on the 268th Infantry Division.
 Reinforcements from 2nd Panzer Division were coming up from Yelnya in support.
 On August 9, during heavy fighting in the area of Pamyatka near the village of Mertischchevo, Colonel Nikulin was killed in action; he would eventually be buried in Vyazma.
 Now-Colonel Polozov took over the 154th.

 By August 11 it became clear that XII Corps was running out of infantry and so late in the day the German forces began falling back toward the YelnyaSpas-Demensk railway.
 By now Western Front had expended nearly all its artillery ammunition and was not able to immediately exploit the withdrawal.
 Sokolovskii was authorized to temporarily suspend Suvorov on August 21.
 On August 25 command of the division was transferred to Maj.
 Gen. Gavriil Dmitrievich Sokolov, who had previously led the 330th Rifle Division.
-During the regrouping after the first phase of Suvorov the division was transferred slightly north to 5th Army, which by the end of the month had just three divisions (154th, 207th, 312th) on strength.
+By the end of the month 5th Army had just three divisions (154th, 207th, 312th) on strength.